noddos/noddos/README.md

 # NoDDos - Stop DDos attacks at the source

-The NoDDos client monitors network traffic in the home and dynamically applies device-specific ACLs to that traffic to stop a device from being used in a DDOS attack.
+The NoDDos client monitors network traffic in the home- or enterprise network and dynamically applies device-specific ACLs to that traffic to stop a device from being used in a DDOS attack.
 The ACLs are downloaded from the cloud and are generated based on traffic data uploaded anonymously by the NoDDos client.
-You can install the NoDDos client on Linux DIY routers and on Home Gateways running OpenWRT. .
+You can install the NoDDos client on Linux-based (DIY) routers and firewalls and on Home Gateways running OpenWRT.
 For more information see the [NoDDos website](https://www.noddos.io/).

 ## Client Overview